 The first type of “best standing desk review” you’ll see online is of the “desk for a favourable review” variety.

-The brand sends a desk to a content creator and expects a glowing review in return.
+A standing desk company sends a desk to a content creator, expecting a glowing review in return.

 The content creator (usually a young guy with aspirations of fame and glory) takes the bait.
 He gets a free desk.

-The second type of “best standing desk review” you’ll encounter is even worse.
+The second type of “best standing desk review” is even worse.

-This “expert” is usually middle-aged guy with a soul-sucking 9-5 job he is desperately trying to escape by building the review site.
+This “expert” is usually middle-aged guy with a soul-sucking 9-5 job he is desperately trying to escape by building a review site.

-- What both of these guys don’t realise is that they’re one Google update away from being wiped out.
+- What neither of these guys realises is that they’re one Google update away from being wiped out.

 - What you don’t realise is that their recommendations have nothing to do with your needs.